guilleferrioldev/software-engineer-skills/README.md

 - **Compilation errors**: These are problems found during the process of translating source code into machine code.
 These errors occur when the compiler encounters instructions that violate the syntax of the programming language or when there are mistakes in the semantics of the code.
 This means that the compiler cannot convert the source code into an executable program due to errors in the code.

+- **Garbage collector**: It is a component of many programming languages ​​that is responsible for managing the memory used by a program.
+Its main function is to free memory that is no longer being used by the program, which helps prevent memory leaks and makes programs more efficient in using resources.
+When a program creates objects or variables in memory, the garbage collector is responsible for monitoring which of these elements are no longer accessible from the program, either because they are out of scope or because they are no longer needed.
+Once it determines that certain elements are not reachable, the garbage collector is responsible for freeing the memory occupied by these elements, allowing it to be reused by the program for other purposes.

 - **Just-In-Time(JIT) compilation**: It is an approach in which the source code is compiled at runtime, that is, just before it is executed.
 Instead of compiling all of a program's code before running it (as in the case of static compilation), JIT compiles parts of the code as they are needed during program execution.
 This can lead to more efficient program execution as the compiled code adapts to the conditions of the execution environment in real time.

 - **Compile time** refers to the process in which source code written by the programmer is converted into code executable by the computer.
 During compilation, the compiler checks the syntax and structure of the code for errors before producing the executable program.
 In short, it is the process of translating source code into a format that the machine can understand and execute.